BeanieODM/beanie/docs/tutorial/migrations.md

             await new_note.replace(session=session)

 ```

-All the migrations examples can be found by [link](https://github.com/roman-right/beanie/tree/main/tests/migrations/migrations_for_test)
+All the examples of migrations can be found by [link](https://github.com/roman-right/beanie/tree/main/tests/migrations/migrations_for_test)